Daniel-Griffiths/vertex/README.md

 Vertex uses FastRoute for all its routing needs.
 Routes are stored in the `app/routes.php` file.
 Please visit the following repo for full documentation  `https://github.com/nikic/FastRoute`.

 ## Templating
 Vertex uses Laravels fantastic Blade templating engine.
-Views are stored in the `app/views/` directory and **must** have the file extension of `.html`.
-Please visit `http://twig.sensiolabs.org/documentation` for full documentation.
+Views are stored in the `resources/views/` directory and **must** have the file extension of `.blade.php`.
+Please visit `https://laravel.com/docs/5.3/blade` for full documentation.